Onoya Station: Layout

 The station consists of two side platforms serving two tracks at grade.
 The station building, a modern steel structure, is unstaffed and serves only to house a waiting area and an automatic ticket vending machine.
 From the access road, it is necessary to go up a short flight of steps to enter the station building.
 Access to the opposite side platform is by means of a footbridge.

-Adjacent stations
+Platforms

 History

 The private Daito Railway (大湯鉄道) opened the station on 30 October 1915 as the western terminus of a track which it had laid from Ōita.
 On 1 December 1922, the Daito Railway was nationalized and absorbed into Japanese Government Railways, (JGR) which designated the track which served the station as part of the Daito Line.
 On 29 September 1923, Onoya became a through-station when the track was extended further west to Yunohira.
 On 15 November 1934, when the Daito Line had linked up with the Kyudai Main Line further west, JGR designated the station as part of the Kyudai Main Line.
 With the privatization of Japanese National Railways (JNR), the successor of JGR, on 1 April 1987, the station came under the control of JR Kyushu.

 The station, which formerly had an outsourced ticket window, became unstaffed from April 2016.